SimPLU3D/simplu3D-openmole/README.md

 #### PSE results file
 Usually named populatioXXXXX.csv with XXXX the number of the PSE method iterations.

-The format differ little from the Simplu results files.
+The format differs a little from the Simplu results files.

 First column `evolution$generation` is useless for analysis purpose, as it just contains the current iteration number of the method.